Arebiter/TeaWithStrangers/README.md

 [Live Demo](https://teawithstrangers-pd.herokuapp.com/#/)

-TeaWithStrangers is a meetup platform to getting together and conversing with other tea enthudiasts about anything.
+TeaWithStrangers is a meetup platform for getting together and conversing with other tea enthusiasts about anything.
 The app helps people, who would never meet in their normal lives, to connect and have conversations.
 A host can set up a Tea Time and up to six others can join them.

 ## Technologies Used